 There is nothing new under the sun.
 Over indulgence in anything is not healthy!
 Children lose far more than they gain by obsessively staring at electronic devices creating sensory overload.
 Overuse can lead to a loss of communication, writing and comprehension skills, causing kid’s to become less social which leads to feelings of isolation, depression and a lack of interest in athletics and other outdoor activities.
 A common occurrence is to see children and adults alike mesmerized by their phones, tablets or computers awaiting that next text message, phone call or binge watching videos and games, etc..
 These habits do not bode well for our current obesity epidemic or intellectual pursuits.
 Electronics before bedtime interrupts that all important good night’s sleep children require to focus on schoolwork, causing them to suffer from exhaustion and short attention spans resulting in a poor education.
 Children require a good nights sleep in order to function properly.
 According to neurologist, pediatrician, pulmonologist, Dr. Suresh Kotagal of the Mayo Clinic, ”…kids should be getting at least eight to nine hours of sleep every night, while teenagers can get by on seven-and-a-half to eight-and-a-half.
 If we have a fixed morning wake-up time, the bedtime itself will take care of itself”.
 Dr. Kotagal added, “So, I think just having a fixed, morning wake-up time seven days a week is a good idea.”

 Remember you are the parent not your child’s friend.
-Set strict parameters on the amount of time children spend online and their use of electronic devices.
-Engage your children in outdoor activities by taking them on a bike ride or long walk, using time together communicating about their day.
+Set strict parameters on the amount of time children spend online and on all electronic devices, e.g., t.v., tablets, computers, electronic games, digital music players, etc. .
+Instead engage your children in outdoor activities by taking them on a bike ride or long walk, using time together to communicate about their day.
 Make certain your children are getting sufficient sleep enabling them to focus on schoolwork.
-Encourage your children to read books from an early age by reading to them and having them read to you about subjects they enjoy.
-Never put the computer in your child’s bedroom, place it instead in a family room nearby where you or another adult can readily monitor what they are viewing and doing online at all times.
+Encourage them to read books from an early age by reading to them then having them read to you about subjects they enjoy.
+Never put the computer in your child’s bedroom.
+Place it instead in a family room nearby where you or another adult can readily monitor what they are viewing and doing online at all times.

 The Women Bicycling Logo is Registered Trademark